HOME STUDY FOOD AND NUTRITION CERTIFICATE

 A tough wall of cellulose, which is little disrupted by chewing, surrounds most plant cells.
 Digestive juice will not penetrate this cellulose wall.
 Cellulose is softened by moist methods of cooking, enabling digestive juices to penetrate the cell wall and reach the cell contents.
 When starch granules are heated in the presence of water, water passes through the walls of the granules causing swelling.
 The cell walls surrounding the starch granules are softened, and the starch gelatinised.
 In this form the starch is easier to digest.

 Fruits and green vegetables may be eaten raw in limited amounts, but cereals, roots and pulses (legume seeds) containing a greater amount of starch are not easily digested unless cooked.
 Fruits and vegetables are of importance in the diet because of their mineral element and vitamin content.
 A great deal of these, however, may be lost, due to their being heat liable, water soluble, or sensitive to alkaline media.
 Losses of thiamine and vitamin C in particular, occur these ways.
 Wastage of the outer darker green leaves of vegetables can also cause losses of carotene and vitamin C in the diet.
 Apart from these losses of nutrients during the preparation and cooking of vegetables, cooking may result in the loss of colour, especially in green vegetables.
 The rate at which colour change takes place depends on the pH, cooking temperature and cooking time.
-Sodium bicarbonate added to water increases the pH and improves the colour, but has a detrimental affect on thiamine and vitamin C, and is not recommended.
+Sodium bicarbonate added to water increases the pH and improves the colour, but has a detrimental effect on thiamine and vitamin C, and is not recommended.

 Many cereal grains, particularly wheat in the U.K., are reduced to flour before being eaten, and in the milling process the percentage of flour produced from a given weight of grain can vary.
 This percentage is known as the extraction rate, and the higher the extraction rate, the fewer materials have been removed from the original grain.